hiepnguyen57/meta-beaglebone/README.md

 Here's an example of how to run `copy_rootfs.sh`:

 ```
-dark@hiepnguyen:~/yocto/meta-olli/scripts$ sudo ./copy_rootfs.sh sdc
+dark@hiepnguyen:~/yocto/meta-olli/scripts$ ./copy_rootfs.sh sdc

 ```

 ### bring_up.sh

 This script includes all the functions listed above.
 You must power on the mainboard, press the "boot configuration" button to boot from usb.
 It will call usb_flasher to boot FIT image on external RAM.
-After, mounted the eMMC flash memory into PC linux.
+After mounting the eMMC flash memory into PC linux.
 Then, copies bootloader, zImage, device tree and rootfile system to the partition of the eMMC.

 This cripts need to OETMP path to yocto direction.
 Type command below: